vrochamaia/invest-cli/README.md

 The only supported feature for now grabs all of your crypto tokens from those two exchanges, convert them to Canadian Dollars, and returns their weights in relation to the total wallet balance.

+_TODO: Leave a screenshot of what it look like_

 ## Set up

 ### Clone the repository